Playing the long game

 Shogun

-A bold English adventurer.
+SOON TO BE AN FX LIMITED SERIES * A bold English adventurer.
 An invincible Japanese warlord.
-A beautiful woman torn between two ways of life, two ways of love.
-All brought together in an extraordinary saga of a time and a place aflame with conflict, passion, ambition, lust, and the struggle for power… From the Paperback edition.
+A beautiful woman torn between two ways of life.
+All brought together in an extraordinary saga aflame with passion, conflict, ambition, and the struggle for power.Here is the world-famous novel of Japan that is the earliest book in James Clavell’s masterly Asian saga.

 Blackthorne is an English ship navigator marooned in Japan (loosely based on the exploits of the real historical figure William Adams, the first Englishman to reach Japan and the first western Samurai).
 He is made Samurai by lord Toranaga (a fictionalized version of the historical figure Tokugawa Ieyasu).
 The novel is ostensibly focused on Blackthorne but the true central figure of the book is Toranaga.
 Toranaga secretly desires to become Shogun, the supreme military commander of Japan, and de facto ruler of the country.
 But against him are an array of other leaders, with a stronger political position and bigger armies.
 Toranaga is the master of not making a decision until he has to, or the time is right: